intuition-dev/INTUITION/examples/website/landing/gulp-grunt/text.md

-# MetaBake versus Gulp and Grunt
+# MetaBake&trade; versus Gulp and Grunt

 Gulp and Grunt are nice, and how MetaBake(mBake) started.
 Gulp and Grunt would support older version of transpilers and builders, not the latest 'npm' version.
 So I started writing a builder based on convention, not configuration in node/.js.